Samkaxe/PasswordManager/README.md

 *   **Issuer Signature:** While the frontend includes the JWT in the request header, the actual verification of the token happens on the backend.
 The backend API validates the token's signature, issuer, and other claims to ensure it's a valid token issued by the server.

-**Addressing the Vulnerability**

-*   **Tamper-proof:** JWTs are digitally signed using a secret key that is only known to the server.
-If an attacker modifies the `userId` in the request, the signature verification on the backend will fail, and the request will be rejected.
-*   **User ID Claim:** The JWT contains the authenticated user's ID as a claim.
-The backend compares this ID with the `userId` provided in the request to ensure they match.
-If they don't, the request is denied, preventing unauthorized access to another user's data.

 ## Password Generation

 The password manager provides a secure and convenient way to generate strong, random passwords for your website credentials.
 This feature helps you create passwords that are difficult to guess or crack, enhancing the security of your online accounts.